illuminated-g/endigit-squarebattle/README.md

 For detailed instructions, please download and review the following PDF:
 [SquareBattle Instructions](Documents/SquareBattle_Instructions.pdf).

-For the SquareBattle projct saved back to LabVIEW 2013, click [here](https://bitbucket.org/endigit/squarebattle-lv2013).
+For the SquareBattle projct saved back to LabVIEW 2013, see the [LV2013 Repository](https://bitbucket.org/endigit/squarebattle-lv2013).
 ### What is this repository for? ###

 * SquareBattle is a game written in LabVIEW where you create your own squares to compete against other peoples squares in the arena.